Scream 4: Home media

 Scream 4 was first released on DVD and Blu-ray in Mexico on August 5, 2011.
+To promote the DVD and Blu-ray release, Universal Studios produced "Terror Tram: SCRE4M For Your Life" as an event featured in its annual Halloween Horror Nights throughout September and October 2011.
 It was later released in the United Kingdom and Ireland on August 22, 2011, in Canada and the United States on October 4, 2011, and in Australia and New Zealand on October 13, 2011.
-In the US DVD and Blu-ray rental charts, Scream 4 entered at #2 on its week of release.
+Scream 4 entered the U.S. DVD and Blu-ray rental charts at #2 the week of its release.
 The film then spent 7 consecutive weeks among the top twenty of the chart.
+The film grossed $10.4 million in home sales.
 Scream 4 made its television debut on April 20, 2012, on cable channel Showtime.
 In December 2012, Showtime featured Scream 4 during a free weekend preview, where the station was available in over 80 million homes in America.
 On April 19, 2013, Scream 4 was added to Netflix's online streaming service.
-To promote the DVD and Blu-ray release, Universal Studios produced "Terror Tram: SCRE4M For Your Life" as an event featured in its annual Halloween Horror Nights throughout September and October 2011.

-The film grossed $10.3 million in home sales.
+The film was released on Ultra HD Blu-ray by Lionsgate Home Entertainment, which owns the film via their 20% stake with distributor Spyglass Media Group, on June 9, 2026, with an additional limited edition VHS release.

 Reception

 Box office

-Scream 4 grossed $38.2 million in the United States and Canada, and $59 million in other territories, for a total gross of $97.2 million, against its budget of $40 million.
+Scream 4 grossed $38 million in the United States and Canada, and $59 million in other territories, for a total gross of $97 million, against its budget of $40 million.

 The film was released in 3,305 theaters on 4,400 screens and grossed over $1 million in its midnight previews.
 It made $8.7 million on Friday and $19.3 million in its opening weekend, finishing second at the box office.
 According to industry experts, the film's opening weekend was "disappointing," experiencing the third-lowest opening of the Scream franchise.
 In its second weekend, it fell to fifth place, taking in $7 million ($7.8 million over the four-day Easter frame), then $2.2 million in its third weekend.

 In its first weekend worldwide the film took $37.3 million from 30 territories, behind only Rio which took $53.9 million from 62 territories.
 The film topped the box office in the United Kingdom taking over £2 million, came in second in France, third in Mexico and fourth in Australia.